openebs/community/wip/README.md

 **Subject / Description**

-the **Subject/Description** is a free format description of what work you did & why.
+The **Subject/Description** is a free format description of what work you did & why.
 - It should be a short succinct description of the change
 - use imperative, present tense: “change” not “changed” nor “changes”
 - don't capitalize first letter